The Omega Factor: Episodes

 Only one series of ten episodes was made.
 The Omega Factor was produced by BBC Scotland and filmed on location in Edinburgh (making use of a number of Edinburgh landmarks such as the Royal Mile, Holyrood Park, and Edinburgh Zoo), with studio production conducted in Glasgow.
 Unlike most BBC programmes of the day, the series was shot almost entirely on videotape (as opposed to the then-common practice of using film for exteriors) Recurring guest star Natasha Gerson is the daughter of the show's creator.
-According to her interview for the 2006 DVD release, she auditioned for the role under an assumed name so that the casting agent was not aware of the relation.
+According to her interview for the 2006 DVD release, she auditioned for the role under an assumed name so that the casting agent was not aware of this relationship.

 The series was originally allotted to run thirteen episodes, but to maintain a certain level of quality, the production was scaled back to ten episodes to allow more money to be budgeted per episode.

 A novel by Jack Gerson, telling the story of Crane's hunt for Drexel (a substantially different story from that in the broadcast series, aside from the first episode which the novel duplicated faithfully), was published as a series accompaniment.

 Reception

-The Omega Factor attracted the criticism of public moralist Mary Whitehouse, who described the episode of "Powers of Darkness" as "thoroughly evil" because it depicted the supernatural and a man burning to death.
+The Omega Factor attracted the criticism of public moralist Mary Whitehouse, who described the episode "Powers of Darkness" as "thoroughly evil" because it depicted the supernatural and a man burning to death.